 Welcome to Trier Germany

-Trier’s train station was pretty non-descript, with only a mural in the entrance to indicate where I was, and a small kiosk with a map.
+Trier’s train station is pretty non-descript, with only a mural in the entrance to indicate where you are, and a small kiosk with a map.

-The city isn’t huge and I figured I couldn’t really get lost so I headed out of the station to explore.
-Walking down the main road towards the town, within minutes I was at the city gate.
+The city isn’t huge and you can’t really get too lost.
+So the best way to get to know Trier is to just head out and explore.
+Walking down the main road towards the town, within minutes you’ll be at the city gate.

 Trier’s city gate dates back almost 2000 years.
 Stood in front of the imposing Roman-built Porta Nigra, this is the first of many Roman sites you will encounter on a trip to Trier.
 It is impressive to say the least.